 We are talking about their new EP Seven Days on a Train, due to be let out of its cage in May 2016.
 Captivating and refreshingly retro, their style really delivers.
 And it better be good at very short 18-some minutes of solid vinyl turns.

 Vinyl Hero formed in 2006.
-After going through a series of lineup changes, they released a first self-titled EP, then followed in 2013 by the much delayed album The 13 – the delay again caused by … line-up changes, so I understand.
-Kind of a bumpy road to fame.
+After going through a series of lineup changes, they released their first self-titled EP.
+Later followed the much-delayed album The 13 in 2013.
+This holdup was again caused by – line-up changes, so I understand.
+Kind of a bumpy road to fame, if there ever was one.
 But as the saying goes: There is no fame without pain.
 And I really like the last result.